dstansby/pfsspy/joss-paper/paper.md

 inner boundary and the imposed condition of a purely radial field on the source surface.

-Historically, either custom implementations or `pfsspack`^[https://www.lmsal.com/~derosa/pfsspack/, which forms part of the larger `SolarSoft` library for solar physics [@Freeland1998], written in Interactive Data Language (IDL).] library have been used to perform PFSS extrapolations.
+Historically, either custom implementations or the `pfsspack`^[https://www.lmsal.com/~derosa/pfsspack/, which forms part of the larger `SolarSoft` library for solar physics [@Freeland1998], written in Interactive Data Language (IDL).]
+IDL library have been used to perform PFSS extrapolations.
 As Python has become a major programming language within the solar physics and wider astronomy community [@Bobra2020], there is a need to provide well documented and tested functionality to perform PFSS extrapolations within the Python ecosystem,